A repeating fast radio burst associated with a persistent radio source: Persistent Radio Source

 \subsection{Systematic Offsets}

-In order to determine the systematic errors on the coordinates of the PRS that we determined from the deep images, we ran \texttt{PyBDSF} (\url{https://www.astron.nl/citt/pybdsf/index.html}) package to extract radio sources from the deep images.
-We then cross-matched the detected point sources in the deep images with the sources listed in the optical PanSTARRS survey DR1 \cite{panstarrs}.
+In order to determine the systematic errors on the coordinates of the PRS that we determined from the deep images, we ran the \texttt{PyBDSF} (\url{https://www.astron.nl/citt/pybdsf/index.html}) package to extract radio sources from the deep images.
+We then cross-matched the detected point sources in the deep images with the sources listed in the optical PanSTARRS survey DR1\cite{panstarrs}.
 We identified the radio point sources using the following criteria: \begin{itemize} \item The peak intensity (Jy/beam) of a source should be 0.7, 0.5, 0.5 times higher than its integrated flux (Jy) for the 1.5 GHz, 3 GHz and 5.5 GHz images, respectively. \item The S/N (peak intensity / local rms noise) of a source should be greater than 5. \end{itemize}

-In total, we detected 375, 113, and 43 sources in the 1.5 GHz, 3 GHz and 5.5 GHz deep image, respectively.
-We visually checked the selected sources to make sure that they are `point-like' sources in the deep images.
-Of those, 109, 27, and 9 sources had an optical source within 0.5 arcsec in the PanSTARRS DR1 catalogue.
-By comparing the offsets of these cross-matched sources, we estimate the systematic offsets in our 1.5 GHz, 3 GHz and 5.5 GHz positions.
-They are listed in ED \ref{tab:vla_prs_locs}.
-The errors on the systematic offsets are consistent with zero and the uncertainty in that offset dominates the uncertainties of the position of the PRS.
-We consider the uncertainties on these offsets as the systematic errors on the positions determined at each frequency band.
+In total, we detected 375, 113, and 43 sources in the 1.5 GHz, 3 GHz, and 5.5 GHz deep image, respectively.
+The selected sources were also visually checked to make sure that they are `point-like' sources in the deep images.
+We searched for matching optical sources within radii of 0.5\arcsec, 1.0\arcsec, and 2.0\arcsec.
+Going from 1.0\arcsec\ to 2.0\arcsec, the additional cross-matched sources at each band are consistent with chance coincidence.
+Therefore, we adopt a 1.0\arcsec\ cross-match radius, finding 136, 31, 9 sources with optical counterparts in the PanSTARRS DR1 catalogue at 1.5 GHz, 3 GHz, and 5.5 GHz, respectively.
+These cross-matched sources were used to determine the astrometry for FRB 20190520B and its PRS.
+By subtracting PanSTARRS coordinates from VLA coordinates, we estimate the systematic offsets in the 1.5 GHz, 3 GHz and 5.5 GHz positions, as listed in \ref{tab:vla_prs_locs}.
+The systematic offsets are consistent with zero mean, and their uncertainties dominate the uncertainties of the PRS position.